 With scarce and erratic rainfall, and frequent droughts in the region, a pastoralist community of Rajasthan, Raikas follow the practice of moving their flocks and herds in search of water and forage.

-India's rapid economic development, its growing consumption of raw materials and its high population density are placing increasing strain on the environment.
-India is the world's third-largest source of greenhouse gas emissions, after China and the US.
+India’s rapid economic development, its growing consumption of raw materials and its high population density are placing increasing strain on the environment.
+India is the world’s third-biggest source of greenhouse gas emissions, after China and the US.
 However, per capita emissions are much lower than in Germany.
 At the same time, India is massively affected by climate change, with the livelihoods of the poorest people most under threat.

-The air quality in many of the country's conurbations is very poor.
-Its waterways are heavily polluted; and in many parts of the country there are no proper systems of waste or wastewater management.
+The air quality in many of the country’s conurbations is very poor.
+Its waterways are heavily polluted, and in many parts of the country there are no proper systems of waste or wastewater management.
 40 per cent of India's forests are degraded, and the groundwater table is falling dramatically.

 A government target stipulates that one third of the country’s surface area is to be covered by forests.
 For ecologically vulnerable regions, the target is two thirds.
 However, according to the 2021 Forest Report, actual coverage is only around 22 per cent.
 And, of that area, only about 12 per cent is actually covered by moderately dense or very dense forest.